 Who we are

-The Inani StartWell Foundation was established in July 2019 by Org and Yolandi van der Wath, aiming to improve the nutritious content of South African feeding scheme meals, and ultimately addressing the frightening phenomenon of childhood stunting in South Africa.
+The Inani StartWell Foundation NPC was established in July 2019 by Org and Yolandi van der Wath, aiming to improve the nutritious content of ready-to-eat, balanced meals served to South African babies, toddlers and children.
+The ultimate goal is to address the frightening phenomenon of childhood stunting in South Africa.

-Few South Africans are aware that almost one in every three children in South Africa suffers stunting due to lack of nutrition.
+Few South Africans are aware that almost one in every three children in South Africa suffers from stunted growth.
+This is largely due to a lack of nutrition in their diets.
 Childhood stunting is the impaired physical growth and delayed cognitive development that occurs when growing babies and children fail to reach their height-for-age growth markers.
 The most significant driver for stunting occurrence is a poor nutritional diet during the first 2 000 days, or the first 5-years of a child’s life.

 Our Vision is Inspiring